Juris Doctor (JD) Degree

 - Family Law, Associate Dean Laurie Kohn

-- Government Procurement Law, Assistant Dean Jessica Tillipman
+- Government Procurement Law, Associate Dean Jessica Tillipman

 - Health Law, Professor Sonia Suter